Northwest Florida Daily News: History

-Due to the close ties between the Fort Walton Beach community and Eglin Air Force Base, the Playground/Northwest Florida News supplanted the Okaloosa News-Journal, published in Crestview, Florida, as the county paper of record.
+Due to the close ties between the Fort Walton Beach community and Eglin Air Force Base, the Playground/Northwest Florida News eventually supplanted the Okaloosa News-Journal as the county paper of record.

 Hunter S. Thompson wrote a sports column for the Northwest Florida Daily News (then called the Playground News) while stationed at Eglin Air Force Base.
 Thompson landed the job in early February 1957.
 Hired by Publisher Wayne Bell, Thompson wrote under the pseudonyms Thorne Stockton and Cubley Cohn.

 Subsidiaries

 Subsidiaries include the Eglin Dispatch and the Hurlburt Warrior.